-The Dragon Slay Arcade Fightstick is their first major fightstick and It boasts genuine Sanwa parts and the ability to easily customize the stick, as well as the universal feature.
-Price-wise it competes directly with the Mayflash F500 Elite.
+The Dragon Slay Arcade Fightstick is their first major fightstick, and It boasts genuine Sanwa parts, the ability to customize the stick easily, and the universal feature.
+Price-wise, it competes directly with the Mayflash F500 Elite.

-The specs seem impressive on paper but how does the fightstick actually fair?
+The specs seem impressive on paper, but how does the fightstick fair?
 Let’s find out in my review of the Dragon Slay Arcade Stick.

-The Dragon Slay is neatly packaged and well protected to prevent any unwanted knocks during shipping.
+The Dragon Slay is neatly packaged and well-protected to prevent unwanted knocks during shipping.

-Apart from the fightstick and the standard manuals you also get a number of other contents.
+Apart from the fightstick and the standard manuals, you also get several other contents.
 These include: